|Category Name:||Business and Financial|

 Use of campus facilities by other NY State agencies will not require a Revocable Permit or liability insurance but the issuance of a Memorandum of Understanding, MOU, will be necessary.
 Agencies are asked to work directly with the campus department responsible for the requested facility to determine availability, applicable fee schedule and request an MOU process through Procurement & Payment Services.

-Sports Camps: Any camp which instructs campers and is not sponsored by the Athletic Department of The College at Brockport will require a Revocable Permit.
+Sports Camps: Any camp which instructs campers and is not sponsored by the Athletic Department of SUNY Brockport will require a Revocable Permit.
 The camp must have its own liability insurance and must submit a Certificate of Liability Insurance when applying for a Revocable Permit.

-External organizations that are not affiliated with or endorsed by The College at Brockport may not use The College at Brockport name in any advertising.
+External organizations that are not affiliated with or endorsed by SUNY Brockport may not use the SUNY Brockport name in any advertising.

 Links to Related Procedures and Information

-For more information regarding the use of and need for Revocable Permits, please contact Procurement & Payment Services at (585) 395-2351, or refer to Campus Agreement procedures for additional information regarding campus agreements and contracts on The College at Brockport campus.
+You may also refer to Campus Agreement procedures for additional information regarding campus agreements and contracts on the SUNY Brockport campus.

 History (in descending order)